RSR Air/Fuel Ratio Gauges

 You drive down to the Harley dealer in your late model car or truck.
 It starts instantly, works perfectly for years, and it has narrowband O2 sensors.
 You buy your expensive Harley and want to take off the sophisticated Delphi Closed-Loop Narrowband system and put on a completely new system with Wide Band Sensors or, even worse, you want to put on a Power Commander that eliminates the O2 sensors.
 Is there some logical disconnect here?

-If you install some device that installs between the factory OEM sensors and the ecu/ecm and sends a phony signal to the ecu the gauges will simply display the phony signal.
-That's headed back to electric carburetor instead of a sophisticated closed loop system.
+If you install some device that installs between the factory OEM sensors and the ecu/ecm and sends a phony signal ... that's headed back to electric carburetor instead of a sophisticated closed loop system.
 Remember that vehicle you drove down to the dealer in.

 Fast, accurate, advice from a friend that doesn't ask for money